8 Reference Page Mistakes

 - “References Available Upon Request” Line

-In the past this line was always placed at the bottom of a resume.
-Now it seems more people are not including it.
-It seems redundant at this point since if the employer wants references of course you are going to supply them.
+In the past, etiquette always placed this line at the bottom of a resume.
+Now it seems more people do not include it.
+It seems redundant at this point since if the employer wants references, of course, you are going to supply them.
 It also tends to take up space and add length to a resume.
-Some industries may still use it, each case must be evaluated on an individual basis.
-Our free resume creator has the option to include it or remove it.
-Update: This feature has been removed from the system due to its obsolescence.
+Some industries may still use it; you must evaluate each case on an individual basis.
+Our Free Resume Creator has the option to include this line or remove it.
+Update: We removed this feature from the system because of its obsolescence.

-This is something that at one time was normal practice, but now it seems to be out of fashion.
-If the employer needs recommendations they will certainly ask for them.
-When applying using an online form located on the company website there will be a place to enter this information making this line completely unnecessary.
+The line is something that at one time was normal practice, but now it seems to be out of fashion.
+If the employer needs recommendations, they will certainly ask for them.
+When applying using an online form located on the company website, there will be a place to enter this information making this line completely unnecessary.

-Use the same style, colors and fonts that you used for your resume and cover letter for consistency and uniformity.
+Use the same style, colors, and fonts that you used for your resume and cover letter for consistency and uniformity.
 It will look much more professional if all of your documents are a matching set.
-This is something that you can do that can add to your professional presence without having to go out of your way to do it.
-When occasions arise where we can improve our situation especially when it requires no additional effort we should do it.
+Consistent styling is something that you can do that can add to your professional presence without having to go out of your way to do it.
+When occasions arise where we can improve our situation, especially when it requires no additional effort we should do it.